ManoelVuu/Food-Production-Impact-Analysis/README.md

 The analysis answered all 7 business questions, revealing critical environmental impacts and actionable solutions.
 Key findings and their implications:

 - **Q1**: Beef’s 59.60 kg CO₂/kg (300x nuts) makes it the top target for emission cuts—shifting to nuts could reduce CO₂ by orders of magnitude.
-- **Q2**: Farm stage’s ~27% CO₂ share for Beef highlights the need for methane capture and feed improvements.
+- **Q2**: Farm stage’s 27% CO₂ share for Beef highlights the need for carbon dioxide reduction strategies.
 - **Q3**: Cheese’s 5,605 L/kg water (16% of total) underscores irrigation upgrades as a priority.
 - **Q4**: Animal foods’ 93% land use vs. Plants’ 7% shows Plant-based diets as a high-impact solution.
 - **Q5**: Farm stage’s 3.47 kg CO₂/kg average (50x Retail) reinforces farming as the key intervention point.